KaiIOB/ioBroker.wiim/README.md

 ## wiim adapter for ioBroker

-adapter to access Wiim/Arylic devices
+adapter to access Wiim/Arylic and other devices based on the Linkplay streaming/multiroom technology

 ## supported devices
 The adapter has been tested with: